baaahs/light-server-infrastructure/README.md

 This project contains the necessary roles to take commodity off-the-shelf hardware, listed below, and create a working BAAAHS light control server.
 The light control server uses its internal wifi adapter to connect to pre-determined networks, creates a `baaahs` network for offline administration/OSC functionality/etc, runs olad, the BAAAHS python show server, and sound feed back software.
 The server is principally responsible for controlling the ~150 panels that makeup the deployed sheep.

+For more information on the lights, lighting infrastructure for BAAAHS see this [deck](https://slides.com/joshdurbin/baaahs-lights/).

 # PARTS LIST
 The parts required to build a server include: